setouchi-h/cc-marketplace/README.md

      - Additional notes
 4. **PR Creation**: Uses `gh pr create` to create the pull request
 5. **Result Display**: Shows the PR URL and summary

+### Permissions

+This plugin invokes the following local commands:

+- `git` — to inspect status, branches, commits, and diffs
+- `gh` — to create the pull request via GitHub CLI

+It relies on your existing `gh auth login` session and does not store credentials itself.

 ## Example PR Description